raspberrypilearning/memory/en/step_2.md

 First, let's create a character who will display a random sequence of colours to memorise.

 --- task ---
-+ Start a new Scratch project, and delete the cat sprite so that your project is empty.
-You can find the online Scratch editor [here](http://jumpto.cc/scratch-new).
+Start a new Scratch project, and delete the cat sprite so that your project is empty.
+You can find the online Scratch editor [here](http://rpf.io/scratch-new) or the offline editor [here](http://rpf.io/scratch-off)
 --- /task ---

 --- task ---
-+ Choose a character sprite and a backdrop.
-Your character doesn't have to be a person, but they need to be able to show different colours.
+Choose a character sprite and a backdrop.
+You could use the Ballerina but your character doesn't have to be a person, but they need to be able to show different colours.

 ![screenshot](images/colour-sprite.png)
 --- /task ---